What is a Part 9 Debt Agreement?

 After months of struggling, he started to receive threatening letters from his creditors and he decided to call Debt Rescue for help.

 After listening to Nick’s situation, we found Nick was eligible for a Part 9 Debt Agreement.
 Based on Nick’s new income, we proposed he could only afford to pay 60c for each dollar owed back to his creditors.
-His creditors voted and accepted this proposal over a 5 years agreement.
+His creditors voted and accepted this proposal over a 5-year agreement.

 Debt Rescue was able to reduce the amount of debt Nick owed to his creditors.
 He was given 5 years to repay his debts in peace.

-How we can help you with a Debt Agreement
+How We Can Help with a Debt Agreement

 Once you engage Debt Rescue, we become the authority on your debts and your creditors must speak directly with us.
 This puts an immediate end to those harassing phone calls while we get your solution in place.